yurii-voievodin/blog-rails/posts/static.md

 <br>
 ## Rakefile

-Add a namespace "static" with the two commands "generate" and "server" (`rake static:generate` and `rake static:generate`):
+Add a namespace "static" with the two commands "generate" and "server" (`rake static:generate` and `rake static:server`):

 ```ruby
 namespace :static do